Francesc07/campus-device-reservation/Services/device-reservation/TESTING-CICD.md

 This document describes the comprehensive testing strategy, CI/CD pipeline, observability, and scalability features of the Device Reservation Service.

+> **💡 For architectural decisions, trade-offs, and detailed impact analysis, see [ARCHITECTURE-DECISIONS.md](./ARCHITECTURE-DECISIONS.md)**

+### Document Purpose
+- **What**: Comprehensive documentation of testing, CI/CD, and operational features
+- **How**: Commands, configurations, and usage instructions
+- **Why**: See ARCHITECTURE-DECISIONS.md for rationale and trade-offs

+### Key Highlights
+- ✅ 36 passing tests (unit, idempotency, concurrency, integration)
+- ✅ Full CI/CD pipeline with GitHub Actions (4 stages)
+- ✅ Infrastructure as Code with Bicep (2 templates)
+- ✅ Complete observability (logs, metrics, alerts, dashboards)
+- ✅ Load testing and auto-scaling capability

 ## 🧪 Testing Strategy

 ### Test Coverage Summary